-reviewing and making recommendations to the Board on the remuneration arrangements for the KMPs including contractual terms, annual remuneration and participation in any short or long term incentive plans;

-- reviewing and recommending short term incentive strategies, performance targets and bonus payments for employees; reviewing and recommending to the Board implementation of, or any major changes to, employee equity incentive plans; - recommending to the Board whether offers are to be made under the Company's employee equity incentive plans in respect of a financial year and the terms of performance hurdles or other conditions; - s assessing and recommending to the Board whether performance hurdles or other conditions have been satisfied in respect of a particular award under an employee equity incentive plan; - overseeing the processes for the performance evaluation of the executives reporting to the Executive Chairman and reviewing the results of that performance evaluation process; and - reviewing and approving the remuneration arrangements for senior management including contractual terms, annual remuneration and participation in any short or long-term incentive plans.
+- reviewing and making recommendations to the Board on the remuneration arrangements for the KMPs including contractual terms, annual remuneration and participation in any short or long term incentive plans; - reviewing and recommending short term incentive strategies, performance targets and bonus payments for employees; - reviewing and recommending to the Board implementation of, or any major changes to, employee equity incentive plans; - recommending to the Board whether offers are to be made under the Company's employee equity incentive plans in respect of a financial year and the terms of performance hurdles or other conditions; - assessing and recommending to the Board whether performance hurdles or other conditions have been satisfied in respect of a particular award under an employee equity incentive plan; - overseeing the processes for the performance evaluation of the executives reporting to the Executive Chairman and reviewing the results of that performance evaluation process; and - reviewing and approving the remuneration arrangements for senior management including contractual terms, annual remuneration and participation in any short or long-term incentive plans.

-As at 31 December 2021 the Committee's two members were Executive Director Christopher Fong and Executive Chairman Richard Jenkins - Chair of the Committee.
-There are currently no Non-Executive Directors serving as members of the Committees.
+As at 31 December 2022 the Committee's three members were Non-Executive Director Stephen Bowhill, Executive Director Christopher Fong and Executive Chairman Richard Jenkins - Chair of the Committee.

-No remuneration consultants were engaged during FY21.
+No remuneration consultants were engaged during FY22.